black-sliver/evermizer/README.txt

   Special thanks to elwismw for existing. #hereforelwis

 LICENSE:
-  The project as a whole is distributed under the terms of GPL v3.
+  The source tree and generated binaries are distributed under the terms of GPL v3.
 See LICENSE file.
   The patches found in patches/ directory are in public domain unless noted otherwise.
 See patches/LICENSE file.